Time Evolution

 appear.

-For various reasons physical systems rarely exhibit these latter exotic behaviors, among them that these will tend to violate conservation laws, and that they are unstable w.r.t. perturbations of
+Real physical systems rarely exhibit these latter exotic behaviors for various reasons—among them that transient growths tend to violate conservation laws, and that nilpotence as a property is unstable w.r.t. perturbations of

 I find it clarifying to approach the analysis of linear systems with the view of time-evolution as an exponential